Gatorland Gators Ghosts and Goblins Halloween Banner 2025 - image by Dani Meyering

 | |

 With its exciting alligator exhibits, splash pad, and line-up of educational shows, Gatorland is a hidden gem in Central Florida that’s worth visiting with your family any time of year.
-For the fifth year in a row, Gatorland is throwing in a little something extra for families who want to experience a bit of Halloween fun, its Gators, Ghosts, and Goblins event.
+For the sixth year in a row, Gatorland is throwing in a little something extra for families who want to experience a bit of Halloween fun, its Gators, Ghosts, and Goblins event.

 two Gatorland Halloween Performers stand on a walkway

-Gatorland Halloween Performers image by Terri Peters
+Gatorland Halloween Performers – image by Terri Peters

 Here’s a quick overview of what to expect when visiting Gatorland’s Halloween event.